Overview

 This shift won’t impact all software companies equally.
 But a significant number will find themselves in a serious dilemma.

 The first to take a hit are simple CRUD-based utility apps and productivity tools.
-To-do apps, note apps, habit trackers, budget apps, calendar managers.
-The core functionality of these apps is creating, reading, updating, and deleting data.
-Precisely the area where agentic coding assistants excel.
+To-do apps, note apps, habit trackers, budget apps, and calendar managers all fit this description.
+The core functionality of these apps is creating, reading, updating, and deleting data, which is precisely the area where agentic coding assistants excel.

 Think about the business model of companies running these apps.
 Most use freemium.
-Free basic features, monthly subscription for premium ones.
+Basic features are free, and premium ones sit behind a monthly subscription.
 Or they show ads to free users and monetize through advertising.

 But when users can build their own apps, the foundation of this business model starts to crack.
 Why pay $5 a month for someone else’s to-do app?
 I can build one with exactly the features I want.
 Why endure ads in a free app?
 I can build my own without ads.